 Branding services and branding deliverables can get ridiculously confusing.

-When you’re approaching a branding agency to work with, you need to know exactly what you’re looking for.
+When you’re approaching a branding agency to work with, you need to know exactly what you’re looking for – and what you actually need.

 But it’s not that easy, when everyone you approach is simply going to recommend “you need the whole package.”

 We don’t advocate branding packages.
-And we believe each and every one of our clients should only take the services they need.
+We believe each and every one of our clients should only take the services they need; the services that are going to bring value.

 We’re here to help our client’s business grow, not line our own pockets.